Tomhouse107/IIT/README.md

 #### Motivation
 In todays age we have technology everywhere.
 It is a simple and easy distraction that can often cause more harm than good if not respected.
 One place this is apparent is when people choose to text and drive.
 I have caught myself looking down to see my messages when hearing my phone beep while driving.
 This is dangerous and we need a solution.
 ‘Over 64% of road accidents in the United States have mobiles involved in one way or another’.
 This is 1.6 million people per year in the US alone.

+#### Description
+Technology is used to make life easier and solve problems.
+We can use technology to build a safer environment where we eliminate human factors and risk.
+Frankly, too many car accidents are caused each year by people who are irresponsibly distracted.
+We understand that driving can be boring and tedious and you can almost look for any distraction to change it up a little bit, but looking at your phone to check Facebook or to message your friends is not the way to do it.
+It is tempting to use your phone while driving and so the easiest thing to do is to remove the temptation.
+This is what our app is designed to do.
+It will keep eyes on the road and the attention where it is most necessary.
+The way the app works, is that once it is installed, it shall be linked up to your favourite messaging services.
+Then once you receive a message, you will be notified via audio, but your screen will not light up with a notification.
+Now a choice will be made to ‘answer the text’ if you are driving leisurely or if you’re in a tricky situation, you can ‘decline the text’ so that you can focus on the road.

+Answering the text, effectively transfers the text into a call.
+Audio shall be presented stating who the message is from, and what they’ve said.
+After the audio clip is finished you can choose to reply to the sender via the ‘reply’ command.
+If you don’t feel like you need to respond you can just carry on driving as though nothing has happened.
+You can also link your music streaming applications and then play specific songs or playlists via speech.
+Once again, you are not tempted to look down at your phone.

+Another feature the app will implement is customisability.
+This allows the driver to select what services that the phone will present while driving, if you have a lot of distracting messages coming from a group chat, you can just mute that chat for the duration of your drive.
+You can also choose certain ‘whitelisted’ people who you can receive messages from and if you get a message from someone else, the phone will not transfer text to audio.
+With the app holders permission, the app will allow you to showcase your details, letting others know if you are or aren’t taking messages right now as you are driving.

+The app will have a ‘start’ option and then will only stop once you have come to a stop and press the ‘stop’ button.

+#### Tools
+The software needed is a text-to-speech programme.
+We could build off or use a similar model to Amazon’s ‘Alexa’ or Apples ‘Siri’.
+We would need to integrate a software that allows us to link our services to Facebook, iMessage, Spotify etc… .
+We will need app interface designers to make a seamless and simple design that people will enjoy to use.
+A marketing team is needed to push the product once its made so that people know the benefits of using the app and the dangers that texting and driving presents.

+#### Skills Required
+We will need programmers who can develop apps and developers who can create our own text-to-speech programme.
+If we work off other software that is already out in the market then it is more about user interface design and connectivity.
+We can use the mobiles built-in location tracker to monitor whether someone is driving and whether the app should be in use.
+We need a team who can make small changes to software but link it in a way that hasn’t been done before.

+#### Outcome
+The desired outcome is for the app to be successful and therefore create a safer driving environment.
+Hopefully if the app became mainstream then we could see a noticeable decrease in texting related car accidents.
+The technology could be used and applied to different things to reduce distraction.
+Such as putting your phone in a mode people can see when you are busy so they know not to disturb you.
+This could be used for when someone is studying, or at the hospital or even in a meeting.

+## And Finally A Picture Of Me
 ![Picture Of Me](/IMG_1841.JPG)